gromnitsky/disc-archiver/README.md

 # disc-archiver

-Calculates the exact amount of required discs for the set of files.
-Generates a makefile to that produces .iso files suitable for burning to dvd/bd.
+Calculates the exact minimum amount of required discs for the set of files.
+Generates a makefile that splits those files & produces correct iso images.

 ## Why?